Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-mZ4l1leFAWY.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: End game is all about building refineries?
 https://www.youtube.com/watch?v=mZ4l1leFAWY
+This question was possibly duplicated with a more recent answer: [August 25th, 2020 Livestream Q&A: Do you not think that Refineries are over-used?](./yt-ZUAoFCpE1vY.md) https://www.youtube.com/watch?v=ZUAoFCpE1vY

 ### Topics
 * [Features > Buildings > Refinery](../topics/features/buildings/refinery.md)